 Ella Cullen, Talent Acquisition Partner in GrowthOps, shares her struggles and difficulties she went through when transitioning back to her career.

-“Coming back to work after your first child is a tidal wave of emotions and hormones – you feel a sense of freedom mixed with huge guilt!
+“Coming back to work after your first child is a tidal wave of emotions and hormones.
+You feel a sense of freedom mixed with huge guilt!
 Suddenly for a few days a week, you get to become the ‘old you’ and leave the ‘new mum’ version of you back at home.
-There will be days you feel empowered or you will have days you struggle through with a few hours’ sleep and the ‘why did I commit to coming back to work’ days.”
+There will be days you feel empowered but also some days you struggle through with a few hours’ sleep and the ‘why did I commit to coming back to work.”

 The Required Change In The Work Style

-Ella reflected that having gone back to a high-pressured agency environment straight after her maternity leave was a mistake.
-It took her six months to fall apart at the seams emotionally, and she had to make a big change in her work life to find a better balance between being a parent and her career.
+Ella reflected that returning to a high-pressured agency environment straight after her maternity leave was a mistake.
+It took her six months to fall apart emotionally, forcing her to make a big change in life to find a better balance between parenting and career.

 “This was a total kick up the butt to start working for myself.
 I created an environment that worked for me, and within a few months, I was making the same money.
 My daughter had the happy me back, and I didn’t miss those precious moments.
 My clients always had clarity on my position, I had great support from my partner at home and made some life-long connections in the process.”